-The U.S. Government is the largest purchaser of goods and services globally and in 2017, spent $3.98 trillion.
+The U.S. Government is the largest purchaser of goods and services globally and in 2018, spent in excess of $5 billion.
 There are many departments within government in general, whether it’s local, state or the federal level.
 Knowing where to start can be a daunting task in itself if you are a business looking to do business with the government.

 Ask the following questions: